Custom of Paris: Application

 The Custom of Paris was understood to apply to all of the French colonies of the Ancien Régime including the French West Indies and America.
-The application of the Custom of Paris in the territories of New France varied periodically, based on France's losses and recuperation of colonies.
+The application of the Custom of Paris in the territories of New France varied periodically, as France lost and won back colonies.
 At its peak, the Custom applied to the colonies of Canada, Acadia, Newfoundland, Louisiana, and Île Royale.
 The Custom was practiced in the St. Lawrence Valley in the colony of Canada.
-Towards the east, the Superior Councils of Louisburg and Cape Breton akin to those of the southern colonies of New Orleans and Louisiana observed the same body of law.
+To the east, the Superior Councils of Louisburg and Cape Breton, like those of the southern colonies of New Orleans and Louisiana, observed the same body of law.
 The absence of comparably formal administrative structures in continental Acadia and the western fur-trading territories led to a different pattern of legal development in these areas.
 English common law was practiced in the adjacent territories of New England.

 The French West India Company envisioned a system of judicial unity within a framework of institutional diversity that was to be facilitated by the judges in all the colonies.
 The Company wanted judges in the colonies to observe the Custom of Paris.
-Given the nature of the 17th and 18th-century modes of governance and arbitration, there was considerable regional variation within the practice of the law, even within a colony.
+Given the nature of the 17th and 18th-century governance and arbitration, there was considerable regional variation within the practice of the law, even within a colony.
 From 1665, the colony's governor-general controlled foreign relations and the military, while the intendant and the Sovereign Councils of Quebec and Louisbourg operated as judicial bodies, among other things.

 The Custom of Paris was not a comprehensive body of law, as its provisions did not deal with commerce or criminal law.
 In those areas that the Custom of Paris did not cover, judges were free to interpret any custom that they felt best relevant, although, in theory, the jus commune was meant to prevail.
 The flexibility of judicial interpretation was qualified by the Ordinance of 1673, also known as the "Savary Code", that regulated commercial law, and the Criminal Ordinance of 1670.